A Foreground Masking Strategy for [CII] Intensity Mapping Experiments Using Galaxies Selected by Stellar Mass and Redshift: SUMMARY

-\section{Summary}
+\section{SUMMARY}

-We have presented a novel method to estimate the mean and scatter of CO line emission from measurements of the bolometric infrared luminosity, $L_{\rm{IR}}$, and showed how it can be applied as a foreground removal strategy for C[II] intensity mapping experiments.
-Combining empirical estimates with information about their abundance and spatial distribution provided by COSMOS survey, we optimized the trade-off between the relative strength of CO/C[II] power being detected and the loss of survey volume.
-We found that even in the most conservative scenario, by masking galaxies at $z < 1$ with $\rm log$$(M/\rm M_{\rm \odot)}) > 9$ --- which amounts to K-band magnitudes of $m_{\rm{AB}} \la 22$, or 15\% of all voxels, and is already easy to do in current deep and wide-area survey fields such as COSMOS --- a C[II]/CO power ratio of greater than 20 achievable.
+We presented a method to estimate the mean and scatter of CO line emission from measurements of the total infrared luminosity, $L_{\rm{IR}}$, and showed how it can be applied as a foreground removal strategy for [C\,{ II}] intensity mapping experiments.
+We optimized the trade-off between the relative strength of CO/[C\,{ II}] power and the loss of survey volume.
+We found that even in the most conservative scenario, by progressively masking galaxies above a stellar mass cut increasing with redshift --- which approximately amounts to K-band magnitudes of $m_{\rm{AB}} \la 22$ at $z < 1$, or $\sim$8\% of all voxels --- a [C\,{ II}]/CO power ratio $\ga 10$ is achievable in the clustering amplitude.